THE TRAVELLING HISTORIAN -- BARBADOS & PIRATES

 G. Wilson

 Female freebooters were well represented by Mary Read and Anne Bonny, whom witnesses described as "ready, willing and able" for anything.
-They were caught and convicted, but impending motherhood saved them from the noose.
-Not so Charles Vane who it was said, heard the horrid sentence and strode to the gallows, "without the least remorse."
+They were caught and convicted but both claimed to be pregnant.
+They appealled to the judge, "My Lord, we would like to plead in the names of our unborn children."
+Executions were deferred for them, but not Calico Jack Rackham, who, it was said, heard the horrid sentence and strode to the gallows, "without the least remorse."
+Mary Read died before the birth of her child.
+Nothing is known of Anne, however, it is thought she escaped the rope, because her freedom was purchased by her wealthy father.

 The Time-Honoured Death Sentence For Piracy